Korean War Legacy Project

 Reflecting on the Good

-Jean Clement reflects on the good he experienced while serving in Korea.
-He speaks of camaraderie and being there for each other when it mattered most.
-He adds that he enjoyed time in the rest camps away from the front lines where they could wash their clothes and engage with American soldiers.
+Jean Clement reflects on the positive experiences he had while serving in Korea.
+He speaks about the camaraderie among the soldiers and how they supported each other during difficult times.
+He mentions that he enjoyed his time in the rest camps, away from the front lines, where they could wash their clothes and interact with American soldiers.

 Tags: Front lines,Pride,Rest and Relaxation (R&R)